Cobenian/elixir-mastery-exercises/tasks_and_agents.md

 * [Answer](https://gist.github.com/MonkeyIsNull/7deb099da777178068e0)

 ## Exercise
 * Create 5 files /tmp/t1 /tmp/t2 /tmp/t3 /tmp/t4 /tmp/5.
-Put something in each file
+Put something in each file.
   Write a program that launches 5 different tasks, each one takes a function that reads one of the numbered files.
 You might need to use the format Task.async(mod,fun,args)
   Hint: recursion and map would be helpful